 Have Your 20/2/20/2 Message Prepared

-Be able to tell your message in 20 seconds, 2 minutes, 20 minutes and/or 2 hours.
+Be able to tell your message in 20 seconds, 2 minutes, 20 minutes, and 2 hours.

-Research has shown that 55% of a message’s credibility comes from non-verbal sources.
-Tone and attitude account for 38% believability and only 7% of a message’s believability comes from verbal messages—the words you’re actually saying.
-So, don’t worry, be happy!
+Research has shown that 55-percent of a message’s credibility comes from non-verbal sources.
+Tone and attitude account for 38-percent believability, and only 7-percent of a message’s believability comes from verbal messages—the words you’re saying.
+So, don’t worry, be happy.

 Getting across key messages is the most crucial success factor in interviews, and media training teaches you how to do it.
-The most common mistake committed in interviews is to become so fixated on the questions that you lose sight of your own agenda points and become a passive respondent.
-Don’t feel obliged to answer every question specifically .
-The most effective spokespeople listen for the bigger issue behind each question, and address that issue as they choose.
-This is done through the technique of “blocking and bridging.”
+The most common mistake committed in interviews is to become fixated on the questions and lose sight of your agenda points.
+It makes you a passive respondent.
+Don’t feel obliged to answer every question specifically.
+The most effective spokespeople listen for the more significant issue behind each question and address it as they choose.
+Author media training experts refer to it as the technique of blocking and bridging.

-Use the art of blocking and bridging to stay on track with your own message points and to taking control of the interview.
-Typically in a non-argumentative, friendly interview environment an appropriately positioned answer will lead the reporter in the direction, which you’d like to go.
+Use the method of blocking and bridging to stay on track with your message points and to take control of the interview.
+Typically in a non-argumentative, friendly interview environment, appropriately positioned answers will lead the reporter in the direction that you’d like to go.

 by Kristi Hughes